 When to Talk to a Whistleblower Attorney

-If you suspect your employer is defrauding the federal government, contact a whistleblower attorney at the Louthian Law Firm today Toll Free: 803-592-6231 or online for a free evaluation of your case.
+If you suspect your employer is defrauding the federal government, contact a whistleblower attorney at The Louthian Firm Accident & Injury Lawyers today Toll Free: 803-592-6231 or online for a free evaluation of your case.
 We can confidentially review the facts in your case, advise you about whether your claim has merit and inform you about how the False Claims Act protects whistleblowers from retribution in the workplace – all for no charge.

 About Whistleblower Protection Qui Tam Cases